What is Web Scraping & How to Scrape Data from a Website?

 For complete control over your web scraping projects, building a custom in-house scraper may be the best option.
 This method offers:

-• Proxies: For any projects based on web scraping, it’s necessary to use and maintain proxies.
+Proxies: For any projects based on web scraping, it’s necessary to use and maintain your proxy solution.
 Using proxies is crucial for gathering vast amounts of valuable data without being blocked by targeted websites, as they help rotate IP addresses.
+For starters, you can get a free proxy list from a reputable provider.

 However, this approach requires a dedicated development team and significant resources to maintain and manage the scraper effectively.